f4exb/sdrangel/plugins/channelrx/demodlora/readme.md

 The LoRa signal is oversampled by two therefore it needs a baseband of at least twice the bandwidth.
 This drives the maximum value on the slider automatically.

-<h3>4: De-chirped noise power</h3>
+<h3>4: De-chirped noise maximum power</h3>

 This is the maximum power received in one FFT bin (the argmax bin) in dB when no signal is detected.
 It is averaged over 10 values.

 <h3>5.
-De-chirped signal power</h3>
+De-chirped signal maximum power</h3>

 This is the maximum power received in one FFT bin (the argmax bin) in dB when a signal is detected.
 It is averaged over 10 values.

 <h3>6: De-chirped signal over noise ratio</h3>

-The noise level reference is the one just before the detected signal starts and the signal level the one just before the detected signal stops.
+The noise level reference is the noise maximum power just before the detected signal starts and the signal level the signal maximum power just before the detected signal stops.
 To get a significant reading you have to adjust correctly the number of preamble chirps (9) and the End Of Message squelch level (A.3) and/or the message length (A.4) so that signal boundaries are determined correctly.

 Decode errors are very likely to happen when this value falls below 4 dB.